 The Horological Industries Advisory Panel

 In 1981, the 350th anniversary of the Company’s foundation, the Court formed a Horological Industries Committee, now an advisory Panel, known as the HIAP.
 Its purpose is to contribute to the development of British Horology.
 The Panel comprises members of the Livery concerned professionally with horology under the chairmanship of a Horologist member of the Court.
 It engages in encouraging the further development of design, innovation and craftsmanship in horology by means of competitions, funding of apprenticeships and organising exhibitions.
-The current members of the Panel are R C Harris FBHI (Court Assistant) (Chairman), P W T Whyte (Renter Warden), N B Newman MBE FBHI (Livery Representative), M R Gibbons (Livery Representative), J E Hills (Court Assistant), A C H Crisford (Past Master), J J Koullapis (Livery Representative), The Master (ex officio) and The Clerk (in attendance).
+The current members of the Panel are R C Harris FBHI (Junior Warden) (Chairman), P W T Whyte (Senior Warden), N B Newman MBE FBHI (Livery Representative), M R Gibbons (Livery Representative), J E Hills (Court Assistant), A C H Crisford (Past Master), J J Koullapis (Livery Representative), The Master (ex officio) and The Clerk (in attendance).
 Past Master Sir George White Bt will attend from time to time on Museum matters, as Keeper of the Museum.

 The Merchandising Advisory Panel

 .
 Meeting dates for 2014 are Tuesday 7th January, Tuesday 18th March, Thursday 12th June and Tuesday 16th September.
 All meetings are at 2.30pm and are held at Carpenters’ Hall.